Research

 Multi-Agent Deliberation & Consensus Dynamics (First Author, Solo)

-• Formalized quantitative metrics for multi-agent interaction, including inter-round disagreement, pairwise disagreement, and directional model deference.
+• Formalized quantitative metrics for multi-agent dynamics, including inter-round disagreement (IDR), directional model deference (MDR), and accuracy-aware deference measures (MDAR).

-• Showed that system-level interventions (e.g., prompting strategies) can significantly alter or destabilize consensus formation.
+• Showed that system-level interventions (e.g., adversarial and independent prompting) can significantly alter or destabilize consensus formation by reducing or reshaping model deference.

 DynaStride: Dynamic Stride Windowing with MMCoT (Second Author)